- Practice Areas

 If you or a loved one has survived sexual abuse, please contact our experienced San Diego Catholic Church sexual abuse attorney.

-At The Gomez Law Firm, we understand the unique dynamics of clergy abuse.
+At Gomez Trial Attorneys, we understand the unique dynamics of clergy abuse.
 We offer caring, compassionate support for survivors of sexual abuse.
 If you are ready to take legal action against abusers and church institutions, or just need more information, call us at (619) 237-3490 or email us for a free and completely confidential initial consultation.